 After receiving emergency medical treatment, persons with a moderate to severe brain injury may be admitted to a hospital’s Inpatient Intensive Care Unit (ICU).
 The goal in ICU is typically medical stability, management, and prevention of medical crisis.
 Those receiving treatment in the ICU for their brain injury may be unconscious, in a coma, and/or medically unstable.
 Many tubes, wires, and pieces of medical equipment may be attached to the patient to provide life sustaining medical care.
 The time in ICU is oftentimes quite upsetting and emotional for caregivers, loved ones, and family members.
 It is important for family members and caregivers to remember to take care of themselves throughout this time, as well.

-During the time spent in the ICU, you will likely hear the treatment team mention, or utilize, important medical equipment.
+During the time spent in the ICU, you will likely hear the treatment team mention or use important medical equipment.

-- An Intracranial Pressure (ICP) Monitor is a device attached to a person’s head with a monitor that indicates the amount of pressure in the
+An Intracranial Pressure (ICP) Monitor is a device attached to a person’s head with a monitor that indicates the amount of pressure in the brain.

 Step-Down Unit (SDU)

 Once medically stable, an individual may be moved to a room within the Step Down Unit (SDU).
-SDU's provide an intermediate level of care between the Intensive Care Units (ICUs) and the general medical-surgical wards.
+SDUs provide an intermediate level of care between the Intensive Care Units (ICUs) and the general medical-surgical wards.
 These units also may be referred to intermediate or transitional care units.
-Likely the individual will also receive more rehabilitation (perhaps an hour or so per day) than they did in the ICU.
+Likely the individual will receive slightly more rehabilitation (perhaps an hour or so more per day) than they did in the ICU.